Always Keep Your Promises: A Model-Agnostic Attribution Algorithm for Neural Networks: Methods

 \subsection{The Promise System}

 When we reach a Node in traversal where propagation would halt from such a case, we instantiate a \textbf{Promise}, which defers the propagation computations and retrieves the missing tensors from further down in the graph.
 Conceptually, a Promise acts as a \textit{placeholder} for missing activations.
-When an operation requires an unavailable tensor to compute relevance, the Promise suspends its propagation but continues propagating through the graph to recover the needed values.
-Once these are found, the relevance propagation at the Node in question is computed, and the propagation "catches up" across all the Nodes that were traversed during the search, without backtracking and retraversal of the computation graph.
+When an operation requires an unavailable tensor to compute relevance, the Promise suspends relevance propagation but continues traversing through the graph to recover the needed values.
+Once these are found, the relevance propagation at the problematic Node is computed, and the propagation ``catches up'' across all the Nodes that were traversed during the search, which are recorded to avoid backtracking and retraversal of the computation graph.
 We will now formally define this system.\\